 Welcome to the Fiber and Biopolymer Research Institute of the Department of Plant and Soil Science at Texas Tech University.
 We are committed to serving the research needs of manufacturers, cotton breeders and public agencies.
-In addition, our academic programs, in conjunctions with other colleges at Tech are continually in progress.
+In addition, our academic programs, in conjunction with other colleges at Tech, are continually in progress.
 The Fiber and Biopolymer Research Institute research is changing the way the world talks about Fiber Quality.

 A nationally-known researcher in cotton fiber science has received a Fulbright Grant from the Council for International Exchange of Scholars.
 Noureddine Abidi, an associate professor with Tech’s Department of Plant and Soil Science, will spend five months at Belgium’s Ghent University focusing on teaching and research.

 Texas Tech’s Fiber and Biopolymer Research Institute announced today (Aug.
 14) that a research project was awarded more than $470,000 in funding by the Wal-Mart Foundation.
 The study, titled “Foam Indigo Dyeing of Cotton Yarns: Machine Design and Process Control,” is aimed at reducing the amount of water, contaminants, time, labor, floor space and expense needed to apply indigo dye to denim yarns.